Albert0Luna/luna-news/README.md

 ### 📡 API Endpoints:
 - [Next.js](https://nextjs.org/) – Powering our backend with server-side magic.

-## 🌐 Check it out!

-👉 [Luna News](https://github.com/Albert0Luna/luna-news) – Dive into our latest articles and tutorials!

 ---

 **👋 Hi!
 I'm Alberto Luna**, a passionate Frontend Developer from Mexico.
-This is my first project using **Next.js**, and I'm thrilled to share it with you.
+This is my first real project using **Next.js**, and I'm thrilled to share it with you.
 Hope you enjoy exploring Luna News as much as I enjoyed building it!